KayBaumann/SouthVPN/README.md

 ## Description

 SouthVPN is a school project where we set up our own VPN server and developed a matching desktop application.
 Since many existing VPN providers are either paid, full of ads, or limited in functionality, we aimed to create a better and free alternative that is stable, user-friendly, and ad-free.

-The project was developed by three students over approximately 15 hours.
+The project was developed by three students over approximately 15 hours/person.
 The VPN server is hosted on a home server located in Switzerland.

 ---

 ## Features